MartianColonist/POSEIDON/docs/content/opacity_database.rst

        It is defined that B1U = Ec, B2U = Eb, B3U = Ea (pers. comm)

+        We include opacities for when refractive indices are averaged before Mie calculations

+       WARNING: We reccomend using opacities seperate, than these averaged opacities, as

+       averaging refractive indices before precomputation can shift absorption features.

    * - :math:`\mathrm{Mg_{1.9}Fe_{0.1}SiO_{4}}`

        Directional Properties